 3.1.7 Animal Pest Control

-Animal pests pose a threat to commercial forest plantations and to the indigenous reserve areas and indigenous fauna species living in the forest.
+Animal pests pose a threat to commercial forest plantations, to significant indigenous reserve areas within the forest and to indigenous species living in the forest.
+Animal pests can have an immediate and long term detrimental effect on these areas.